michailmitsakis/notion-second-brain/README.md

 - **Eval JSON missing**: all runners write to `evals/results/*.json` by default; pass `--output PATH` to override.
 - **Memory not used**: check `ENABLE_MEMORY=true` and that `memory/MEMORY.md` exists (auto-created on first run).
 - **Schema change**: set `FORCE_REINDEX=true` to drop the Qdrant collection and rebuild (otherwise v3 + v4 chunks coexist and retrieval gets noisy).

-The base `requirements.txt` pulls `torch+cu130` — about 2.5 GB.
-Expect first install to download ~3-4 GB of wheels.

 ## Project layout